 Box Type: 'cbri' Container: SampleTableBox or TrackFragmentBox Mandatory: See below Quantity: Zero or One

-The CompressedByteRangesInformationBox describes the byte ranges of compressed data for samples of a track or track fragment.
+The GenericallyCompressedExtentsInfoBox describes the extents of compressed data for samples of a track or track fragment.

-The CompressedByteRangesInformationBox shall be present whenever the track has a sample entry using a restricted scheme of type 'gcmp'and the compressed_range_type of the associated CompressionConfigurationBox has a value other than 0.
+The GenericallyCompressedExtentsInfoBox shall be present whenever the track has a sample entry using a restricted scheme of type 'gcmp'and the compressed_entity_type of the associated CompressionConfigurationBox has a value other than 0.

-The CompressedByteRangesInformationBox shall not describe more samples than present in the track or track fragment.
+The GenericallyCompressedExtentsInfoBox shall not describe more samples than present in the track or track fragment.

-If the CompressedByteRangesInformationBox describes less samples than available in the track or track fragment, this implies that the remaining non described samples have a single range covering the entire sample.
+If the GenericallyCompressedExtentsInfoBox describes less samples than available in the track or track fragment, this implies the remaining non described samples have a single range covering the entire sample.

 For each described sample, the sum of the size of all ranges shall be equal to the size of the sample, as indicated in the SampleTableBox or in the TrackRunBox.

-EDITOR’S NOTE: the use of offsets within the range description changes the behaviour of a file reader, as the bytes cannot be fetched from mdat without looking at the CompressedByteRangesInformationBox .
+EDITOR’S NOTE: the use of offsets within the range description changes the behaviour of a file reader, as the bytes cannot be fetched from mdat without looking at the GenericallyCompressedExtentsInfoBox .
 For safety purposes, we should either have 2 different restricted scheme types, or at least have a signaling in the CompressionConfigurationBox .
 Contributions on this topic are expected.

 Syntax

-aligned class compressed_range_info(offsetsize_nbbits, rangesize_nbbits) { if (offsetsize_nbbits) signed int(offsetsize_nbbits) range_offset;
+aligned class compressed_gc_extent_info(extent_offset_nbbits, extent_size_nbbits) { if (extent_offset_nbbits) signed int(extent_offset_nbbits) extent_offset;

-unsigned int(rangesize_nbbits) range_size; }
+unsigned int(extent_size_nbbits) extent_size; }

-class CompressedByteRangesInformationBox extends FullBox('cbri', version=0, flags=0) {
+class GenericallyCompressedExtentsInfoBox extends FullBox('cbri', version=0, flags=0) {

-unsigned int(2) offsetsize_code;
+unsigned int(2) extentoffsetsize_code;

-unsigned int(2) rangesize_code;
+unsigned int(2) extentsize_code;

 bit(4) reserved = 0;